All Episodes

 I guess the news of 9-11 hasn't made it out to the left coast yet.

-Maybe Mr. Marford or Morford uh hasn't heard yet that there are Muslims that want to cut off his pretty little head with a rather dull nail knife.
+Maybe Mr. Marford or Morford hasn't heard yet that there are Muslims that want to cut off his pretty little head with a rather dull nail knife.

 That's the message in the subject line of a recent John Kerry fundraising email.

-Listen to this.
+And listen to this.

-John Kerry wrote, The Republicans think they can sneak President Bush and Vice President Cheney in and out of these states under the cover of darkness, and that vulnerable Republican candidates will pick up GOP special interest campaign dollars, not Bush Cheney baggage.
+In the message from Kerry to his supporters about the president appearing at fundraisers for Jim Talent in Missouri and Mike DeWine in Ohio, John Kerry wrote, The Republicans think they can sneak President Bush and Vice President Cheney in and out of these states under the cover of darkness, and that vulnerable Republican candidates will pick up GOP special interest campaign dollars, not Bush-Cheney Cheney baggage, make them pay a price for this most cynical of political calculations.

-So Bush was Bush asked about this in this press conference today.
+So, Bush, was Bush asked about this in this press conference today?

-Not this particular he was asked about being invited by some female candidate to go there, and the reporter wanted to know does she really know what she's doing?
+Not this particular, he was asked about being invited by some female candidate to go there, and the reporter wanted to know: does she really know what she's doing?

 Your approval ratings are so it was what?